VasilyMartynov/ttr-plus/README.md

 ## Usage

-Addon provides simple ingame console help and instructions.
+Addon provides simple in-game console help and instructions.

 `/ttrp off` - turns Thank The Resser off \
 `/ttrp on`  - turns Thank The Resser on